 What is EU4OceanObs?

-EU4OceanObs is a 2-year project that will strengthen the European Union’s prominence and influence in international ocean governance and global ocean observations.
-Funded through the Partnership Instrument managed by the European Commission Service for Foreign Policy Instruments (FPI), the project will be implemented by Mercator Ocean International.
+EU4OceanObs is a 2-year project that will strengthen the European Union’s prominence and influence in international ocean governance for an enhanced global ocean observation system.
+Funded through the Partnership Instrument managed by the European Commission Service for Foreign Policy Instruments (FPI), the project is implemented by Mercator Ocean International.

-EU4OceanObs will work to increase the EU’s visibility as a leading global actor, defend its interests and strengthen its influence in international decision-making bodies on the collection and use of ocean observations to address societal needs and environmental concerns.
-The action will spearhead and promote the EU’s increasing commitment and activities in the domain of ocean observation with a focus on two major international partnerships, the Global Ocean Observing System/ G7 coordination centre and the GEO Blue Planet component.
+EU4OceanObs works to increase the EU’s visibility as a leading global actor, defend its interests and strengthen its influence in international decision-making bodies on the collection and use of ocean observations to address societal needs and environmental needs.
+The action will spearhead and promote the EU’s increasing commitment and activities in the domain of ocean observation with a focus on two major international programmes, the G7 Future of the Seas and Oceans Initiative and the Group on Earth Observations (GEO) Blue Planet Initiative.

 Ocean observation and knowledge are more critical than ever.
 They directly contribute to keeping our oceans healthy and conserving biodiversity, monitoring climate change, and fostering a sustainable blue economy.
 By playing a catalytic role in support of the blue economy and the development of sustainable practices for marine and maritime applications, EU4OceanObs will contribute to the objectives under the European Green Deal, United Nations Sustainable Development Goals targeted at the oceans (SDG 14: Life Below Water) and the common framework of the UN decade of ocean science for sustainable development -Towards the ocean we need for the future we want (2021 – 2030).